-James Bo Pearl is a trial attorney who represents clients nationwide in First Amendment, antitrust, intellectual property, and entertainment disputes.
-From helping to obtain a $1.25 billion monopolization settlement for Advanced Micro Devices to quickly undoing a devastating trade secret injunction for a fintech startup, to getting pop star Kesha back to work, Mr. Pearl regularly leads large trial teams in clients' most important disputes.
+James Bo Pearl is a trial attorney who is recognized as one of the Leading Litigators in America.
+He is nationally recognized for his expertise in First Amendment, antitrust, intellectual property, and entertainment matters.
+From helping to obtain a $1.25 billion monopolization settlement for Advanced Micro Devices to quickly undoing a devastating federal trade secret injunction for a fintech provider, to getting pop star Kesha back to work, Mr. Pearl regularly leads large trial teams in clients’ most important disputes.

-- Named a "Giantslayer" by The Recorder for his work on Kesha litigation, 2017
+- Named a "Giantslayer" by The Recorder for his work on Kesha litigation

 - Georgetown University Law Center, J.D., 1998 (Editor, Georgetown Law Journal; Equal Justice Foundation Scholar)